SDB:Live USB stick

 Write ISO to USB

-If you'd rather not reformat the USB device and keep the ability of putting files on it and accessible by other operating systems, you have the option of using the live-fat-stick script from command line or live-usb-gui point and click graphical interface.
+If you'd rather not reformat the USB device and keep the ability of putting files on it and accessible by other operating systems, you have the option of using the live-fat-stick or live-fat-stick scripts from command line or live-usb-gui point and click graphical interface.
 You can put ISO on vfat partitioned USB stick or hard disk.

-On openSUSE you can install the packages via 1-click from here live-fat-stick and live-usb-gui, if you are running any other distribution, get the script from here and make it executable(as root, with
+On openSUSE you can install the packages via 1-click from here live-fat-stick, live-grub-stick and live-usb-gui, if you are running any other distribution, get the scripts from here and make it executable(as root, with

 chmod +x /usr/bin/live-fat-stick) after copying it to /usr/bin/, make sure you have syslinux and gpart installed before running it.